2018 Costa Rican general election: Citizens' Action Party

 The internal elections for the Citizens' Action Party were held on 9 July 2017.
 The candidates were two former ministers of the Solís Rivera administration; writer Carlos Alvarado, former Minister of Labour and Social Issues, and economist Welmer Ramos, former Economy Minister.
 Alvarado won by 56% of the votes.
-Deputies Epsy Campbell, Ottón Solis and Vicepresident Ana Helena Chacón declined a potential run.
+Deputies Epsy Campbell, Ottón Solís and Vicepresident Ana Helena Chacón declined a potential run.

 Carlos Alvarado was the first one of the party to announce his intention to run under the slogan of "I choose the future" (Elijo el futuro) and ran under a progressive platform, which sought to exalt the achievements of Luis Guillermo Solis's government and promised to continue with it.
 Meanwhile, Welmer Ramos's campaign focused more on a moderate and conservative campaign, under the slogan "A citizen like you" (Un ciudadano como usted) and openly criticized the then government to appeal to those who were upset with the administration.

 Libertarian Movement

 The Libertarian Movement had its first primaries on 30 June 2017.

 Candidates were deputy Natalia Diaz, and historic leader and deputy Otto Guevara Guth, who will attempt to run for presidency for the fifth time.
 Guevara won the primary over Diaz by a 10% margin.
 Otto Guevara's primary campaign was based under a right-wing populist inclination, stating that Donald Trump's presidential campaign had given him new inspiration to run, while Natalia Diaz's campaign promised to bring a new face to the party and offer a new alternative to the party's establishment.

 After the 2016 municipal elections, the party lost its only mayor and 258 aldermen, leaving it with little power.
-Plus, due to Guevara's turnabout from libertarianism to religious conservatism, many party adherents created a new party: the Liberal Progressive Party, under former transport minister Eliécer Feinzag's leadership; or joined Social Christian Unity Party because of its new liberal stance on politics.
+Plus, due to Guevara's turnabout from libertarianism to religious conservatism, many party adherents created a new party: the Progressive Liberal Party, under former transport minister Eliécer Feinzag's leadership; or joined Social Christian Unity Party because of its new liberal stance on politics.